fenago/kafka-training/labs/lab-pattern-exception/Lab-consumer-exception.md

-# Experiments with Kafka clients and Spring Kafka
+# Kafka Client Types and Exception Handling

-- basic plain Java producer/consumer clients with minimal dependencies.
+- Java producer/consumer clients with minimal dependencies.
-- a Spring Boot application with Kafka consumer endpoints, internal storage and web interfaces.
+- A Spring Boot application with Kafka consumer endpoints, internal storage and web interfaces.
 Demonstrates setup of batch processing and batch error handling.
-- tutorials, experiments, demos, samples, learn by doing

-## Purpose
+#### Purpose

 - Get quickly up and running with Kafka using the standard Java Kafka clients.
 - Experiment with the console clients to learn about communication patterns